 DOE requested information from the U.S. Fish and Wildlife Service concerning threatened species, endangered species, candidate species, and designated critical habitat that may occur in the region surrounding the Biorefinery Project site.
 The Department also requested an environmental review from the Kansas Department of Wildlife and Parks.
-Table 3-11 in Chapter 3 includes federal- and state-threatened and endangered species, federal candidate species, and state species in need of conservation that may occur within in the region surrounding the Project site.
+Table 3-11 in Chapter 3 includes federal- and state-threatened, endangered, and candidate species that might occur within in the region surrounding the Project site.
 The Kansas Department of Wildlife and Parks responded that the project would have no effect on threatened and endangered species in Stevens County.
 The written responses by those agencies are included in Appendix D of this EIS.